Church of Scientology Hosts Family-Friendly Halloween Movie Night at Clearwater’s Osceola Courtyard

 Halloween has long been a favorite holiday and many adults fondly recall their best Halloween costumes and trick or treating in their neighborhoods.
 But in recent years the increase in crime on Halloween night has left many families reluctant to celebrate the holiday.

-“We just want families to enjoy spending time together without worrying about their children's safety,” said Clemence Chevrot, the Community Affairs Director for the Church of Scientology Flag Service Organization.
+“We just want families to enjoy spending time together without worrying about the safety of their families,” said Clemence Chevrot, the Community Affairs Director for the Church of Scientology Flag Service Organization.

 To learn more about the Halloween Movie Night or to RSVP for the event please contact Clemence at (727)-316-5309 or email clemence@cos.flag.org.